Timewasters: Nominations and awards

 The programme was recognized at several national awards ceremonies.
 Taylor won the Breakthrough Award at the 2018 RTS Programme Awards.
 The series was nominated for Best Scripted Comedy at the 2018 British Academy Television Awards and Taylor and O'Shaughnessy were nominated for Best Comedy Writing on Television at the 2018 British Screenwriters' Awards.

 Planned US remake

 In 2019, Taylor stated that he was in talks with LL Cool J as a potential producer for a US remake of the series for CBS.
 In early 2021, it was announced that a US remake of Timewasters was in development at ABC, under showrunner Lauren Ashley Smith with Lawrence Taylor, Kenton Allen and Matthew Justice (Big Talk Productions) also executive producing.
 The remake would be set in New York City and explore the Harlem Renaissance while contrasting the black experience of 2021 with that of 1926.
+The untitled project was being developed for ABC through CBS Studios.
+It was reported that a pilot was scheduled to be filmed in early 2021, following COVID-19 delays.
+However, a lack of press releases or reportage after August 2021 suggests that it did not go into production.